Duannee/notifications_api/README.md

 The following notifications are sent in real-time via **WebSocket**:

 1. **New comment on a post**
-   - Notifies participants when a new comment is added to a post.
+   - Notifies the post author when a new comment is added to his post.

 2. **New like on a post**
    - Notifies the post author when it receives a like.